 A springtime helmet of yellow daffodils with green leaves, by Lilly Dache

 The cartwheel in sheer blue baku, by Hattie Carnegie, perfect hat for silk suits.
 Printed surah by Adele Simpson

-1950s hat trends: Details on the looks shown above
+1950s hats: Details on the trends shown below

 The fashion of the white hat, forward-tilted cloche, rose petal trim and a sheer veil, by Chanda — the feminine look with a man-tailored suit, worn with fresh flowers, crystal and pearl jewelry.